Our Top Ten Festivals for Students in 2026

-With so many festivals taking place in 2024, it can feel almost impossible to make a choice.
-UniHomes is here to help with a rundown of the 10 best festivals for students in 2024.
+With so many festivals taking place in 2026, it can feel almost impossible to make a choice.
+UniHomes is here to help with a rundown of the 10 best festivals for students.
 We’ve included information on ticket costs so you can have an amazing festival-packed summer - without breaking the bank!

 1. Reading and Leeds